1871fotc/fotc/docs/about/data.md

 ## Data Consumers

 Our end goal for publishing and linking our data is to enable Friends of Toowong Cemetery and others to discover and share new stories and historical insights about Toowong Cemetery.

+We are inspired by the works of others who share and create with open data, including:

+- [Visualising linked data from 'A biographical record of Queensland women', 1939](https://www.slq.qld.gov.au/blog/visualising-linked-data-biographical-record-queensland-women-1939) by the State Library of Queensland.
+This was our initial inspiration for exploring linked data.
+- [Loud Numbers](https://anchor.fm/loudnumbers/episodes/The-End-of-the-Road-e131bnl) and [Sonic Pi](https://sonic-pi.net).
+What could Toowong Cemetery sound like?
+- [Auckland Museum](https://www.aucklandmuseum.com/discover/collections-online/our-data) who publish the collection data in many different ways

 We encourage you to use our data but please follow the terms of the licence and provide [attribution](legal.md).